-Jennifer Lohse (President): Jennifer has served in the nonprofit sector for more than 25 years in a variety of leadership positions.
+Jennifer Lohse (President): Jennifer has served in the nonprofit sector for more than 25 years in a variety of leadership and executive roles.
 She holds a Certified Nonprofit Professional credential from the Nonprofit Leadership Alliance (formerly American Humanics).
 As the Vice President and External Relations of the “Tucson Foundations,” she works with more than 50 grantees annually administering $3 million to the local community.
 Volunteer Management is near and dear to Jennifer’s heart and she is proud to support the community in a SAVMA governance role.

 Jill LaBrie (Secretary): Jill LaBrie had 38 years’ experience working with delinquent youth with the Arizona Department of Juvenile Corrections, as well as foster children through the Court Appointed Special Advocate (CASA) program at the Pima County Juvenile Court Center.
 At least 15 of those years have involved recruiting, training and supervising volunteers.
-Jill retired in April of 2022

-Jill has also served on the SAVMA Board in past holding positions of Membership Committee Chair, President Elect, and President.
+She served on the SAVMA Board in past, holding positions of Membership Committee Chair, President Elect, and President.

-Jill is an avid reader, likes to craft, is a reality tv junky, and has been known to binge watch shows.
+Jill retired in April of 2022.
+She is an avid reader, likes to craft, is a reality tv junky, and has been known to marathon watch shows.

-Members at Large (Leading on Committees or Serving on Committees)
+Directors at Large (Leading on Committees or Serving on Committees)